fjnn/hvl-ele201/_pages/lectures/l5-adc.md

 1. Connect your potentiometer as shown in the figure.
   ![pot_connection]({{site.baseurl}}/assets/images/pot_connection.png)
+1. Create a new project without default mode and connect ceramic/crystal resonator on the `System Core > RCC > HSE`.
 1. Find `PA3` on the chip and set it to `ADC1_IN3`.
 Change the label to `POT_IN`.
 1. At this step, we won't change anything in the ADC setup and see how efficient it is with the default settings.
 Your default settings should look like that:
   ![adc_default_config]({{site.baseurl}}/assets/images/adc_default_config.png)